MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-customizer-feeds-responsive-search-ads.md

 ## <a name="campaign"></a>Campaign

-The name of the existing campaign to which you are assigning attribute value.
+The name of the campaign to which you are assigning the AdCustomizer attribute value.

 **Add:** Read-only
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

 ## <a name="id"></a>Id

-The identifier of the ad customizer that is associated or removed from the ad group.
+The identifier of the ad customizer that is associated or removed.

 **Add:** Read-only
 **Update:** Read-only and Required